deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 createThread[z++] = 0x28;
 ```

-The brackets surrounding each `[rsp+OFFSET]` operand indicate we would like to overwrite what that value is pointing to.
+A quick note - notice that the brackets surrounding each `[rsp+OFFSET]` operand indicate we would like to overwrite what that value is pointing to.

 The next goal is to resolve the address of `CreateThread`.
 Even though we will be resolving this address within the BOF, meaning it will be resolved within the current process, not the desired remote process, the address of `CreateThread` will be the same across processes, although each user mode process is mapped its own view of `kernel32.dll`.
 To resolve this address, we will use the following routine, with BOF denotations in our code.

 ```c
 // Resolve the address of CreateThread